NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     point2dem --errorimage stereo/run-PC.tif

 Note how above we chose to create dense interest point matches from disparity.
 They will be used to solve for jitter.
+The option used ``--num-matches-from-disp-triplets`` can be very slow for images larger than 50,000 pixels on the side, or so.
+Then, use ``--num-matches-from-disparity``.

 See :numref:`nextsteps` for a discussion about various speed-vs-quality choices for stereo.
 Close to the poles a polar